Gus Hill

-Gus Hill (22 February 1858 – 20 April 1937) was an American vaudeville performer who juggled Indian clubs.
+Gus Hill (born Gustave Metz; 22 February 1858 – 20 April 1937) was an American vaudeville performer who juggled Indian clubs.
 He later became a burlesque and vaudeville entrepreneur.
 Hill was one of the founders of the Columbia Amusement Company, an association of burlesque shows and theaters, and became president of the American Burlesque Association.
 He also staged drama and musical comedies.
 He launched a highly popular series of "cartoon theatricals", musical comedies based on comic strips or cartoons.
 At one time he was running fourteen different shows.

 Early years

 Gus Hill was born Gustave Metz in New York City on 22 February 1858.

 His parents, Gustave Metz and Martha E. Baecht Metz, were German immigrants.
 Gus was the oldest of three surviving boys.

 His father was the owner of a sawmill and furniture factory.

 Gus Hill was an amateur athlete.
 He became a wrestler and then a juggler with Indian clubs.

 He took the name "Hill" from a sporting resort at Broadway and Crosby Street in Manhattan called Harry Hill's.

 On 16 June 1876, when Hill was eighteen, he was listed as a club swinger on a bill for a vaudeville show at Tony Pastor's theater in New York.
 The show featured the "great Leonzo Brothers and their celebrated dog, Tiger."

 He would travel around the country challenging local jugglers to compete.
 On his first appearance he would let the local win.
 He would challenge them to a repeat match when he returned, ensuring a full house, and would then defeat the local.
 He gained the title of "Champion Clubman of the World".
 There was some sharp practice involved, but the title was useful in his variety act billings.